Mário Schenberg

-Mário Schenberg (var.
-Mário Schönberg, Mario Schonberg, Mário Schoenberg; July 2, 1914 – November 10, 1990) was a Brazilian electrical engineer, physicist, art critic and writer.
+Mário Schenberg (born Mayer Schönberg [var.
+Mário Schönberg, Mario Schonberg, Mário Schoenberg]; 2 July 1914 – 10 November 1990) was a Brazilian electrical engineer, physicist, art critic and writer.

 Early life

-Schenberg was born in Recife, Brazil.
-His parents were Russian-Jews of German origin.
+Schenberg was born on 2 July 1914 in Recife, Brazil as Mayer Schönberg.
+His parents were Russian Jews of German origin.
 From early on he showed remarkable ability for mathematics, enchanting himself with geometry, which had a strong influence on his works.
-Schenberg took the primary and secondary courses in Recife.
+He took the primary and secondary courses in Recife.
 Because of his family's financial limitations, he was not able to study in Europe.
 He then entered the Faculty of Engineering of Recife in 1931.

 Scientific work

 The Urca process

 Widely regarded as one of Brazil's most important theoretical physicists, Schenberg is best remembered for his contributions to astrophysics, particularly the theory of nuclear processes in the formation of supernova stars.
 He provided the inspiration for the name of the so-called Urca process, a cycle of nuclear reactions in which a nucleus loses energy by absorbing an electron and then re-emitting a beta particle plus a neutrino-antineutrino pair, leading to the loss of internal supporting pressure and consequent collapse and explosion in the form of a supernova.
-George Gamow (1904–1968) was inspired to name the process Urca after the name of a casino in Rio de Janeiro, when Schenberg remarked to him that "the energy disappears in the nucleus of the supernova as quickly as the money disappeared at that roulette table".
+George Gamow (1904–1968) was inspired to name the process Urca after the name of the Urca Casino in Rio de Janeiro, when Schönberg remarked to him that "the energy disappears in the nucleus of the supernova as quickly as the money disappeared at that roulette table."

 Schönberg–Chandrasekhar limit

-Together with Indian physicist Subrahmanyan Chandrasekhar (1910–1995), he discovered and published in 1942 the so-called Schönberg–Chandrasekhar limit, which is the maximum mass of the core of a star that can support the overlying layers against gravitational collapse, once the core hydrogen is exhausted.
+Together with Indian physicist Subrahmanyan Chandrasekhar (1910–1995), he discovered and published in 1942 the so-called Schönberg–Chandrasekhar limit, which is the maximum mass of the core of a star that can support the overlying layers against gravitational collapse once the core hydrogen is exhausted.